Our Mission and Scope

 Our vision is to expand the PICS program to serve more Princeton students, exposing them to the rewards and challenges of careers in the nonprofit sector, and promoting their continuing commitment to public service whatever their eventual career choices may be.

-We provide Princeton undergraduates paid summer internships in nonprofts that allow them the opportunity to experience and live the Princeton vision of "in the Service of the Nation and all Humanity" by
+We provide Princeton undergraduates paid summer internships in nonprofts that allow them the opportunity to experience and live the Princeton vision of "in the Nation's Service and the Service of Humanity" by

 - Engage in meaningful civic service opportunities